jordanpenard/NixieClock/README.md

 |74HC595                          |U5,U6      |DIP16                            |2       |
 |WEMOS D1 MINI                    |U7         |WEMOS D1 MINI                    |1       |
 |High voltage supply by valentinas|U8         |HIGH VOLTAGE SUPPLY BY VALENTINAS|1       |

+## Firmware
+On the software side, the only thing that needs doing is setting your WIFI SSID and password in `define.h`